Scouting in Maryland: Chester County Council

 The Chester County Council serves Chester County, Pennsylvania and part of Cecil County, Maryland in that state's northeast corner.
 It is one of the oldest councils in the nation.
-Its Horseshore Scout Reservation straddles the Mason–Dixon line between these two counties.
+The council's Camp Horseshoe straddles the Mason–Dixon line between these two counties.

 Mason-Dixon Council

-The Mason-Dixon Council serves southern Franklin and Fulton Counties in Pennsylvania and neighboring Washington County in Maryland.
+The Mason-Dixon Council served southern Franklin and Fulton Counties in Pennsylvania and neighboring Washington County in Maryland.

 Sinoquipe Scout Reservation (Sinoquipe means Builder of Men) is a remote 500 acre forested mountain facility with a 10 acre lake located in the rural area two miles (3 km) from the village of Fort Littleton, Pennsylvania in Fulton County.
 It is located 120 mi from Baltimore, 115 mi from DC, and 65 mi from Harrisburg, Pennsylvania.

+On July 11, 2023, the Mason-Dixon Council voted to merge into the Shenandoah Area Council based in Winchester, Virginia.

 Organization

 The Mason Dixon Council is made up of three districts: